Top Attractions to See in Calaveras County

-Whether you’re coming from the Bay Area, Sacramento, Merced or elsewhere, Calaveras County is well worth a visit.
-Together with some of the friendliest people you’ll meet on the West Coast, you’re bound to have a great time.
+Whether coming from the Bay Area, Sacramento, Merced, or elsewhere, Calaveras County is well worth a visit.
+You’re bound to have a great time with some of the friendliest people you’ll meet on the West Coast.

 Angels Camp Museum